-Maya nuts is a nut of Ramón tree which has existed since ancient Maya time.
+Maya Nut is a nut of Ramón tree which has been present since ancient Mayan times.

-It is one of the highest trees in tropical rainforests in Guatemala, and it attains heights of up to 45m growing up.
+It is one of the tallest trees in rainforests in Guatemala, growing as high as 45m.

-- Generic name : Ramón blanco (Scientific name : Brosimum alicastrum Swartz)
+- Common name : Ramón blanco (Scientific name : Brosimum alicastrum Swartz)

-- It grows in the south of Mexico, tropical area of Central America.
+- Grows in the southern region of Mexico and the tropical areas of Central America.

-- In Guatemala, they propagate in a tropical area in north Peten.
+- In Guatemala, particularly common in the tropical rainforests in northern Peten.

-- The nuts were used as food in a time of ancient Mayan civilization.
+- Ramón nut: used for food in the ancient Mayan civilization.

 - High in nutrition: food for wild animals in jungles, and also used as feed for livestock.